innabelaya/test-project/QuickStart.en.md

-#Full Stack Quick Start
+# Full stack quick start

-Within this tutorial we are going to develop an [online shop web page](http://varya.me/online-shop-dummy/desktop.bundles/index/index.html) using BEM principles in CSS, JavaScript and [BEMHTML](http://bem.info/libs/bem-core/2.0.0/bemhtml/rationale/).
-While developing, we will use the command-line application: [bem-tools](http://en.bem.info/tools/bem/bem-tools/).
+Within this tutorial we are going to develop an [online shop web page](http://varya.me/online-shop-dummy/desktop.bundles/index/index.html) using BEM principles in CSS-writing, JavaScript and [BEMHTML](http://bem.info/libs/bem-core/2.0.0/bemhtml/rationale/).
+While developing we will use command-line application: [bem-tools](http://en.bem.info/tools/bem/bem-tools/).

-**Note:** this tutorial requires knowledge of JavaScript programming language.
+**Note:** this tutorial requires JavaScript programming language knowledge.

 <img height="407" width="624" src="png/2014-02-25_1011.png">

-All tools we are going to use are crossplatformed.
+All tools that we are going to use work crossplatform.

 Be aware that you use suitable versions of bem-tools and libraries to run through this tutorial:
 * [bem-tools v.0.7.x](https://github.com/bem/bem-tools)